Loss of Control - Stalling

 Complex or advanced aircraft, such as those with retractable landing gear, autopilot or spoilers, require additional steps depending on their configuration.
 Stall recovery should always be performed according to your aircraft’s specific guidance.

-Summary
+Summary of Stalling

-This, like most things in aviation, always comes back to the basics.
+Like most things in aviation, this always comes back to the basics.
 There's no substitute for flying proficiency, familiarity and currency.
-So, next time you're flying, why not climb up to altitude and practice stalling in different configurations and attitudes, practice those stall recoveries so they become second nature.
-Or, if it’s been a while since you've done it, why not fly with an instructor so they can give you feedback on how well you flew.
-A little practice and proficiency can go a long way, even for those skygods of you out there!
+So, next time you're flying, why not climb up to altitude and practice stalling in different configurations and attitudes?

 Further reading

-Landings - Loss of Control
+SKYbrary: Loss of Control